A commercial Vaadin subscription is required to use Azure Cloud Kit in your project.

 In addition to these features, Azure Cloud Kit has the added benefit of facilitating the deployment of your application to Azure Cloud.
 Azure Cloud Kit does this by providing a set of Infrastructure as Code (IaC) templates you can use to deploy your application to Azure Cloud.
 These templates are based on the Azure Kubernetes Service (AKS), a managed Kubernetes service that makes it easy to deploy and manage Kubernetes clusters.

-Check with the Kubernetes Kit Chapter first to learn more about how to prepare your application to be serializable in order to enable scalability, high availability, and rolling updates.
-You should first test those functionalities in a local Kubernetes setup.
-Once you confirm that these capabilities are working as expected in a local setup, come back to this chapter to deploy your application to the Azure Cloud.
+Before using the Azure Cloud Kit, read Getting Started with Kubernetes Kit to learn more about how to prepare your application to be serializable in order to enable scalability, high availability, and rolling updates.
+Then test those functionalities in a local Kubernetes setup.
+After you’ve confirmed that everything is working as expected in a local setup, come back to this page to deploy your application to the Azure Cloud.

 - Getting Started

-- Step-by-step guide showing how to use the Azure Cloud Kit to deploy your application to Azure Cloud
+- Step-by-step guide showing how to use the Azure Cloud Kit to deploy an application to Azure Cloud.

 - Transport Layer Security